sarmadadm/capstone/README.md

 ## Impact
 Potholes pose a common challenge for drivers and pedestrians, causing vehicle damage and traffic congestion.
 Efficient pothole management can save millions in repair costs and reduce environmental impact.
 This project aims to enhance NYC's transportation infrastructure, benefiting businesses, residents, and the environment.

- ## The methodology is divided into the following key steps:
+ ## Process and Project Structure:
-This is a high level overview of the methodology used in this project.
+This is a high level overview of the Process.

  **Data Collection:**
    * Potholes Data and Traffic Data used in this project is collected from "NYC OPEN DATA"